idiv-biodiversity/2019_big_data_biogeography/README.md

 Teachers: Alexander Zizka, German Center for INtegrative Biodiversity research & Daniele Silvestro, University of Gothenburg Sweden

+## Before the course

+- Install R and Rstudio on your computer

+- Read the c

 ## Detailed schedule

 Day 1 "Big data in Biogeography"